- Fixed binding issue.

 - If the mobile user interface is not updating, refresh the project Navigator.
 Once refreshed, the mobile user interface updates and displays the correct status.

 - If you have updated the driver and do not see the correct zone names, restart the main controller.
 IMPORTANT: Refresh Navigators, Refresh Project or restart of Composer will not resolve this.

-- Arming the panel to Stay with the quick exit / Instant option is not supported in the driver.
+Arming the panel to Instant Stay with an exit delay is not supported.

 The ClareOne driver does not support the addition of time in the exit delay during Arm Away.